shellyeahchannel/touch_command_challenge/README.md

 • The zip file is password protected, find the passphrase inside the video https://youtu.be/ywE4AjTTvCk

-• Open the terminal, navigate inside the directories, list the contents of each directory, and when ready  "ask_the_fellow_penguin" for instructions.
+• Open the terminal, navigate inside the directories, list the contents of each directory, and when ready  "ask_the_fellow_penguin" for instructions. with "cat ask_the_fellow_penguin"

-• cat ask_the_fellow_penguin

 • When you believe that you have fullfilled the mision's tasks, execute the file "reveal_the_secret_phrase".